Love Island 2020 cast – meet the full line-up of singletons looking for love

 Coupled up with: Mike

-Fiery Leanne – who as soon as competed in Miss Ghana UK – is on the hunt for a rugged man who in all probability appears one thing alongside the traces of Gerard Butler.
-She’s described herself as “unpredictable” and he or she will certainly trigger a stir within the villa.
+Fiery Leanne – who as soon as competed in Miss Ghana UK – is on the hunt for a rugged man who most likely appears one thing alongside the traces of Gerard Butler.
+She’s described herself as “unpredictable” and she or he will certainly trigger a stir within the villa.

 Learn extra about Leanne right here.